We try to answer some visitor's common questions.

 Why is David creating these carvings?

 Answer: David says he feels an inborn compulsion to create this artwork.
-He sees the history of the ship as being the story of man's progress on earth, and he wants to re-create this story in an art-form any observer can understand and learn from at the same time.
+He views the history of the ship as being the story of man's progress on earth, and he wants to re-create this story in an art-form so visitors can understand and learn about this story.
 David sees his art project as having both educational and inspirational aspects that will benefit the visiting public and his local community.

 Is David related to Ernest Warther?